llupa/doctrine-intro/doc/command/book/find.md

  ---- ------------------------- ------- ---------------------- --------------

  Do you want to show Authors for a Book listed above? [yes]:
  > no

+ Do you want to show price changes for a Book listed above? [yes]:
+ > no
 ```